Mississippians will have a chance to audition for the nineteenth season of the hit show, American Idol, this upcoming Wednesday, August 26.

-“It’s a whole new experience, but it’s super easy to audition,” American Idol producer Melissa Elfar said.
+“It’s a whole new experience, but it’s super easy to audition,” American Idol producer Melissa Elfar said in a recent interview on Good Things.
 “It’s very seamless.
 It’s very easy.
 Now is the time if you have ever thought about it or you have already auditioned or you were always nervous or you couldn’t make the drive.”

 Through the show’s recently implemented “Idol Across America” program, every state has a specific date set aside for its citizens to try their cards at becoming the next American Idol, but don’t worry if you’re not able to try out this Wednesday.